N3R4i/MKB2Controller/README.md

 * **General**
   * Output Mode - Choose between XInput and DirectInput
   * Executable Name - Enter the executable's full name
-  * Auto Switch - Will automatically switch to the game window when toggling on the controller
+  * Auto Alt+Tab - Will automatically alt+tab to the game window when toggling on the controller
   * Toggle Controller On/Off - Set the key to toggle the controller (Default F1)
-  * Quit Application - Set a hotkey to close the app
   * Hide Cursor - Show/Hide the cursor when the controller is switched on
+  * Quit MKB2Controller - Set a hotkey to close the app
+  * Quit Game - Set a hotkey to close the game (set in the executable name).
+A confirmation window will pop up.
+  * Check for updates - Connects to GitHub to compare the version numbers
+  * Check for updates on startup - self explanatory
 * **Mouse**
   * Resistance - Controls the camera sensitivity.
 Higher resistance=lower sensitivity and vice-versa
   * Mouse Check Interval (ms) - Value in ms. This is how often the mouse position is checked and reset back to the center.
 Higher value causes delayed camera control.
 Should be 1.